2 Triangles: Visual Literacy and Effective Safety Controls

 Safety and Effective Controls

 Let’s also talk about another triangle that is critically important – the Hierarchy of Controls (see image 3).
 This illustration from the Centers for Disease Control and Prevention (CDC) highlights the effectiveness of controls.
 Eliminating a hazard that we have identified through our visual literacy efforts is clearly more effective than just providing PPE to our team members to ’protect’ them.
 And the range of effectiveness of our choices between Elimination and PPE is noted in the triangle.
-I have often heard the analogy that PPE and Administrative Controls are like a block of ice.
-Solid when first frozen, but without constant reinforcement as they melt away over time!

 Image 3